 Now that we’ve covered all the bases on why petunias wilt, we should have a brief overview on overall petunia care.
 As we already mentioned, petunias will bloom their best in sunny locations and should be planted in well-draining soil.

 Due to their vigorous blooming habits, they do need a lot of nutrients.
-Add fertilizer to their soil regularly through the summer.
+Add fertilizer (like this one by Jack’s on amazon) to their soil regularly through the summer.
 Compost is excellent for outdoor plants but you can use any standard indoor houseplant fertilizer if you prefer.

 Depending on the variety, you might want to deadhead any spent blossoms to clean up the plant and to encourage more blooms.